Omarrichi/Studium/BuS Notizen/Tutorial 1.md

 - Ensure that each parent and child processes continue to execute the loop until the variable reaches 5

 *Question*: Observe the output, how many processes are created by the end of execution?
 What happens if the loop doesn't stop so early?

+### Task 2.2 Thread global variable increment

+Modify the program from Task 2.1